future-agi/traceAI/python/frameworks/haystack/README.md

 ```

 ### Set Environment Variables
-Set up your environment variables to authenticate with both FutureAGI.
+Set up your environment variables to authenticate with FutureAGI

 ```python
 import os